International-Data-Spaces-Association/IDSA-Rulebook/documentation/3_Functional_Requirements.md

 sovereignty.
 The core element enabling a participant to act autonomously is the identity system.
-By using a decentralized identity system each participant is responsible to maintain identity information that can be verified by other participants or the DSA, rather than relying on a centralized identity provider.
+By using a decentralized identity system each participant is responsible to maintain identity information that can be verified by other participants or the DSGA, rather than relying on a centralized identity provider.

 Once decentralized identities are established, all other functional